jameslvdb/jameslvdb.github.io/chkstong_yibbibi.md

 Unfortunately, he taught his apprentice everything he knew, then his apprentice killed him in his sleep.
 Ironic.
 He could save others from death, but not himself.

-> Chkstong yibbibi is a phrase created for a Search Engine Optimization contest for my information retrieval class.